- Senior Instructor

 - Ph.D. in Philosophy

 Dr. Paul DiRado received his Ph.D. in Philosophy from the University of Kentucky in 2015.
 His specialization is Ancient and Medieval Philosophy, particularly Plato and the Platonic tradition.
-Paul is passionate about teachings, and encourages students to come speak with him whenever they would like!
+Paul teaches classes throughout the history of philosophy at CSU, including Medieval Philosophy and 19th Century Philosophy.
+He also teaches course in Philosophy of Religion, Phenomenology and Existentialism, and Philosophy and Science Fiction.
+Paul is passionate about teachings, and encourages students to come speak with him whenever he would like!

 "Cephalus, Myth of Er, and Remaining Virtuous in Unvirtuous Times."
 Journal of the International Plato Society 14 (2014), pp. 63-84.